sunilmakkar/2016-Electoral-College-Simulation/BUSINESS_ANALYSIS.md

 **"What if just a few thousand voters in key states had voted differently?"**

-This isn't speculation—it's mathematics.
+This isn't speculation!
+It's mathematics.
 By analyzing historical voting data and running thousands of simulations, we can measure exactly how sensitive the 2016 election outcome was to small regional changes.

 ---